Sarojini Mehta

 Sarojini Mehta (1898-1977) was a Gujarati short story writer from Gujarat, India.

+Early life

-She was born in 1898 to Ramanbhai Nilkanth and Vidyagauri Nilkanth who were social reformers and writers.
-She graduated in 1919 and studied sociology in 1923 from London School of Economics.
+She was born in 1898 to Ramanbhai Nilkanth and Vidyagauri Nilkanth, who were social reformers and writers.
+She graduated in 1919 and studied sociology in 1923 at the London School of Economics.
 She served as a superintendent at the Vanita Vishram, Ahmedabad.
 She married Nanak Mehta, younger brother of Sumant Mehta.

-She had written short story collections: Ekadashi (1935), Char Patharani Ma (1953) and Valata Pani (1962).
-She wrote on society, family, child marriage and position of women in society.
+She wrote the short story collections: Ekadashi (1935), Char Patharani Ma (1953) and Valata Pani (1962).
+She wrote on society, family, child marriage and the position of women in society.